-2020-004 Water & Sewer Billing Reconciliation
+2021-004 Water & Sewer Billing Reconciliation

-While conducting my audit procedures to gain an understanding of internal controls over financial reporting, I noted a lack of controls that ensure monthly water & sewer billing is reconciled to payments received during the month.
+While conducting our audit procedures to gain an understanding of internal controls over financial reporting, we noted a lack of controls that ensure monthly water & sewer billing is reconciled to payments received during the month.
 Due to the cash flow problems that the City is experiencing, this procedure will inform management of potential issues and possibly eliminate these issues.
-I noticed adjustments and credits being issued to customer account balance without proper support.
+We noticed adjustments and credits being issued to customer account balance without proper support.